Continuous Bayesian Model Selection for Multivariate Causal Discovery: Introduction

 \section{Introduction}

-In many systems, for example, protein signalling networks, variables causally relate to each other as changing a variable only modifies certain variables \citep{sachs2005causal}.
+In many systems, such as protein signalling networks, variables causally relate to each other, since changing a variable only modifies certain variables \citep{sachs2005causal}.
 Uncovering these unique underlying causal structures from data can allow us to gain new insights in a wide range of fields, from Biology \citep{sachs2005causal} to Medicine \citep{feuerriegel2024causal} to Economics \citep{hicks1980causality}.
-There are two main approaches to learning causal structures from data.
-The first approach assumes a restricted model class for the data generating process \citep[Ch.~4]{peters2017elements}, but its guarantees often fail when these assumptions don't hold.
+There are two main approaches for learning the ground truth causal structure from data.
+The first approach assumes a restricted model class for the data generating process \citep[Ch.~4]{peters2017elements}, but its guarantees often fail when these assumptions do not hold.
 The second approach requires interventional data for all variables, which can be costly, ethically challenging, or even impossible \citep{li2019cost}.
 Consequently, learning a unique causal structure often relies on impractical assumptions, limiting its real-world applicability.

-Recent work has shown that Bayesian model selection can be used to learn a unique causal structure without interventional data while broadening the flexibility of usable model classes \citep{dhir2024}.
+Recent work has shown that, in the absence of interventional data and in the bivariate case, Bayesian model selection can more accurately infer the unique causal structure of a system \citep{dhir2024}.
+Unlike previous methods, including other Bayesian methods\footnote{These methods are usually concerned with inferring a distribution instead of a single causal structure.}, which impose constraints on the function class, this framework allows the use of more flexible model classes.
 This comes at a cost of loosened identifiability guarantees but with the ability to posit more realistic assumptions.
-In \cref{fig:sachs_pka_erk}, we illustrate a causal relationship in the Sachs dataset \citep{sachs2005causal} that our less restrictive model captures accurately, while most methods assuming additive noise (ANM) fail \citep{hoyer2008nonlinear}. \Cref{fig:sachs_pka_erk}(a) demonstrates that the ANM assumption is inappropriate, causing its guarantees to break down.
-In contrast, Bayesian model selection enables the use of models with more suitable assumptions (\cref{fig:sachs_pka_erk}(b)).
-However, the current formulation of Bayesian model selection for causal discovery requires computing and comparing the posteriors of all possible causal graphs.
-As the number of graphs grows super-exponentially with the number of variables, this approach becomes computationally intractable for large graphs.
+However, \citet{dhir2024} only study the bivariate case, while most applications require understanding causal relationships between multiple variables.
+It is thus an open question whether the advantages of this method hold in the multivariate case.
+Furthermore, the approach in \citet{dhir2024} requires computing and comparing the posteriors of all possible causal graphs.
+As the number of graphs grows super-exponentially with the number of variables, this becomes computationally intractable for scalability.